ericaxu/dynalist-help/_articles/formatting.md

 Most of the shortcuts work with multiple items.
 Simply drag to select the items you want and use the menu or press the shortcut.

+#### Heading

+You can emphasize an item by making it a heading.
+In the item menu, click on "H1" to make it a level 1 heading, and so on.
+There are 3 levels of heading.

+To clear the current heading, click on its current heading option, which is marked by blue (e.g. to clear a level 2 heading, click on the "H2" again in the item menu).

+The shortcut to set heading 1~3 is `Ctrl+Alt+1~3`.
+The shortcut to clear the current heading formatting is `Ctrl+Alt+0`.

+#### Color labels

+Visual thinkers can take advantage of color labels to quickly categorize things.

+In the item menu, you'll see a bunch of "A"s on different background colors.
+Click on one to apply a color label.
+Click on the current color again will remove the color.

+The shortcut to apply color label 1~6 is `Ctrl+Shift+1~6`.
+The shortcut to clear the current color label is `Ctrl+Shift+```.

 #### Bold

 You can make bold text `**like this**`.
 The associated keyboard shortcut is `Ctrl+B`.